-And if you need few more phrases for inspiration, check out the roundup of the best-converting CTAs to use on your signup forms.
+If you need more inspiration, check out the roundup of the best-converting CTAs to use on your signup forms.

-Guesswork is almost never effective when it comes to conversion optimization.
-That’s why we encourage you to try split testing and rely on statistics instead.
-GetSiteControl allows you to create up to 5 versions of the same email capture form and run them simultaneously to see which one brings more subscribers.
+Getsitecontrol allows you to build several versions of the same email capture form and run them simultaneously to see which one brings more subscribers.

-A/B testing is quite an easy task even if you’re a non-techie and won’t take you much effort.
-Meanwhile, the potential benefit from finding the winning combination, even if it will convert 1% better than others, can be tremendous in the long run.
+Running an A/B test is a no-brainer even if you’re a complete non-techie.
+Meanwhile, the potential benefit from finding the winning combination, even if it converts 1% better than others, can be tremendous in the long run.